Skip to main content

 The Boeing Company (Ret.)

-Varanasi has been a great contributor to A&A over the years.
-He is an affiliate professor in the A&A Department as well as a member of the A&A Visiting Committee, which reviews undergraduate and graduate programs and curricula, and faculty requirements to make recommendations for a broad set of strategic goals for future growth including increasing the department’s academic ranking in five years.
-He also serves as Chair of the Diamond Awards Committee for the College of Engineering.
+Rao has been a great contributor to A&A over the years.
+He is an affiliate professor in our department.
+He has also served as Chair of the Diamond Awards Committee for the College of Engineering.